 During the first wave of pre-orders, consoles sold out in minutes, indicating that stock may be limited.
 Retailers have since announced restocks and more could be coming before the console’s November launch.

 Open registration for pre-orders through Sony

-Sony recently sent out emails to PlayStation fans, advising they could register for the possibility of being one of the first to pre-order the system through the company directly.
-You can register on the company’s site here by submitting your PSN ID.
-The site makes mention of limited quantities of PS5 systems and advises fans to “act fast” if an invitation is received.
-It’s unknown how Sony will determine who will get an invite, but what we do know is that invitations will be sent out via email (presumably the one tied to your PSN ID).
+Sony sent out emails to PlayStation fans, advising they could register for the possibility of being one of the first to pre-order the system through the company directly.
+Users could register on the company’s site by submitting their PSN ID.
+The site made mention of limited quantities of PS5 systems and advises fans to “act fast” if an invitation is received.

-The company’s FAQ page further breaks down the number of quantities customers will be able to pre-order through the site, allowing only one system per PSN ID, two DualSense controllers, and two Puse 3D wireless headsets, among other accessories.
-The other important factor is that this is for customers in the U.S. only, as the FAQ reads “any orders that contain a non-U.S. based address will be cancelled.”
+The company’s FAQ page further broke down the number of quantities customers were able to pre-order through the site, allowing only one system per PSN ID, two DualSense controllers, and two Pulse 3D wireless headsets, among other accessories.
+The other important factor is that this is for customers in the U.S. only, as the FAQ reads “any orders that contain a non-U.S. based address will be canceled.”